andersonpem/go-blackjack/README.md

 -   The Ace value is handled dynamically (1 or 11) to the player's best advantage.
 -   If the sum of cards surpasses 21, it's a "bust" (loss).
 -   **Insurance**: When the dealer's up-card is an Ace, you can place an insurance side-bet.

+## Special Features

+To keep the game exciting, we've added dynamic features based on your performance:

+-   **Hot Streak:** If you win more than 4 hands in a row, the house gets "nervous" and shuffles the deck 5 times to change the flow of the cards.
+-   **Lucky Break:** The game randomly offers you a bonus on the next hand to help you.
+You can choose between:
+    -   **Peeking** at the house's hidden card.
+    -   Activating a **Safety Net**, where a loss on that hand becomes a push.

 ## Some casino caveats